NYULibraries/sdr-documentation/accessioning-workflow.md

 ### e.
 Removing a single element from a batch of JSON records.

 Depending on the nature of the collection upload, you may want to delete a single key from a set of metadata records.
-Example scenarios could include getting rid of the `nyu_addl_format_sm` element if you're cleaning records from other institutions, getting rid of the `dc_creator_sm` key if none of the records in that batch have a creator, getting rid of a field that has been deprecated, etc. If this is what you want to do, you can use the following script:
+Example scenarios could include getting rid of the `nyu_addl_format_sm` element if you're cleaning records from other institutions (and using **SdrFriend** to do it), getting rid of the `dc_creator_sm` key if none of the records in that batch have a creator (for example), getting rid of a field that has been deprecated, etc. If this is what you want to do, you can use the following script:

 ```bash
 require 'json'